 That said, the progress evidenced in the Lloyds report correlates with the changed perceptions we’ve seen among charity sector workers.

 More and more charities are beginning to see technology, not as a standalone thing to be ‘got’, but just as an area where tools exist that can help fulfil missions cheaper and easier.

-At Tech Trust, we’re going to keep working hard to ensure that this progress is not short-term, but continues across the UK.
+At Charity Digital, we’re going to keep working hard to ensure that this progress is not short-term, but continues across the UK.